magicbill/aptana-bundles/README.md

 ### 2. Copy of Bundle

 The archive is copied onto USER_DIRECTORY/Aptana Rubles.
-Referring to https://aptanastudio.tenderapp.com/kb/aptana-studio-configuration/changing-your-user-bundle-path (Changing Your User Bundle Path) when you want to change the installation directory.
+Referring to [https://aptanastudio.tenderapp.com/kb/aptana-studio-configuration/changing-your-user-bundle-path](Changing Your User Bundle Path) when you want to change the installation directory.
 Please change the directory.

 ### 3. Completion of installation